chrultrabook/docs/docs/unbricking.md

     * `sudo apt install flashrom`
 5. Assemble ch341a programmer, 1.8v adapter (if needed), and chip clip/wiring.
 Ensure that pin 1 is correct and consistent.
     <img src="https://wiki.mrchromebox.tech/images/thumb/1/16/Ch341a_annotated.png/500px-Ch341a_annotated.png" width="500" height="205">
-6. Connect the chip clip to the SPI flash chip, then connect the CH341a to the Linux host machine.
+6. Connect the chip clip to the SPI flash chip, or get ready to hold down your WSON-8 probe, rubber bands can be used to hold it down while flashing, then connect the CH341a to the Linux host machine.
 Note the dot/depression indicating pin 1.

     <img src="https://wiki.mrchromebox.tech/images/thumb/e/e5/SOIC-8_chip.jpg/500px-SOIC-8_chip.jpg" width="500" height="444">
 7. Test connectivity and ensure the flash chip is properly identified: